2024 Solar Incentives Guide for Chesterfield, MO - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
 A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a certain percentage of the cost of your solar system.
+This is a tax credit for a given percentage of your solar system's cost.

-To more fully understand how the ITC will apply to you, get in touch with your local Chesterfield solar panel installer and ask for more information.
+To better understand exactly how much money the ITC could save you, speak with your local Chesterfield solar panel installation expert.

 State & Local Solar Incentives